Nolan-code/Neural-Network-From-Scratch/README.md

 It was also made to demonstrate my understanding of:
 - Fordward propagation
 - Backward propagation
-- gradient derivation
+- Gradient derivation
-- softmax and cross-entropy loss for multi-classification
+- Softmax and cross-entropy loss for multi-classification
-- training with gradient descent
+- Training with gradient descent
-- features normalization and data spliting
+- Features normalization and data spliting

 ## Model Architecture
 Input (n_features)